Takeout-bysourfruit/takeout.js/README.md

 ```js
 client.send(emailTemplate)
 ```
+You can also use await for `client.send()` - where it'll return an email ID.
+This ID can be used to view your email in the browser (soon).

 Super simple.
 You can also import HTML directly from a file, using getHTMLFileContents().
 This is demonstrated here: